 In Country A, managers are usually easy In Country B, managers are usually more to talk to - accessible and approachable distant and remote.
-Employees may feel - and there is a tradition of employees s quite distant from their managers and being involved in decision-making as have a lot of deference for them: part of a team of equals . accepting decisions but not participating in them.
+Employees may feel - and there is a tradition of employees quite distant from their managers and being involved in decision-making as have a lot of deference for them: accepting decisions but not participating in them.